prokube-ai/k8s-intro/README.md

 kubectl run alpine --image=alpine -- sleep 600
 ```

-While it can convenient using `kubectl run` to deploy pods the preferred way is using manifests.
+While it may be convenient to use `kubectl run` to deploy pods, the preferred way is to use manifests.
-Manifests are yaml (or json) documents describing resources you want to deploy on k8s.
+Manifests are yaml (or json) documents, describing resources you want to deploy on k8s.
 Here's an example:

 ```yaml
 apiVersion: v1